Moses-Shilenge/GolfScoreCard/README.md

 * https://www.youtube.com/watch?v=cZelYhBaE2M&t=25s

 ## Setup
-I've added a Resource folder containing a database backup, please use this when running the project.
-I've added the Tees here and the Migration doesn't insert these values, I'll include this in my next commit.
+I've added a **Resources** folder containing a database backup, please use this when running the project.
+I've added the Tees in the DB and the Migrations doesn't insert these values as of yet, I'll include this in my next commit.

 ### You can restore the database from the file in the resource folder.